Frequently Asked Questions

 Who is responsible for the maintenance of the road?

-The Restrictive Covenants put in place by the original vendor of all land fronting onto South Drive, The People’s Investment Company Ltd, in the first decade of the 20th Century, and which have continued to the present day through subsequent changes of ownership and plot subdivisions, typically include the following obligation (the exact wording can very, but only slightly, from one property to another):
+Covenants put in place by the original vendor of all land fronting onto South Drive, The People's Investment Company Ltd, in the first decade of the 20th Century, and which have continued to the present day through subsequent changes of ownership and plot subdivisions, include the following obligation:

 "That the Purchaser, his heirs and assigns will keep in repair such portion of the said road called or known as South Drive as abuts on the said plot, piece or parcel of land hereby assured, from the boundary of such plot, piece or parcel of land to the centre of the road until the same shall be taken to as a public highway and maintained as such out of some public fund."

-This covenant remains in place regardless of whether the road is owned by the Crown Estate or by the SDRA.
-Since the road has not been adopted by the Council as a public highway, the SDRA has voluntarily assumed a collective maintenance responsibility for the upkeep of the road that abuts the frontage of the property of each SDRA member.
+Since the road has not been adopted by the Council as a public highway, the SDRA was formed to allow for a collective maintenance responsibility for the upkeep of the road surface that abuts the frontage of the property of each SDRA member.

 What is the position regarding frontage owners who are not SDRA members?